Chris Simmons' UW Photo Gear

 Note: you cannot use a zoom underwater to replace getting close to your subject unless you like blue tinted low contrast photos.
 Your strobes and camera must be within 4 feet of your subject to get color/detail/contrast.
 Use the zoom to crop or include things in your photos.
 Don't fall into the trap of shooting 17mm or 35mm only.
 Use the entire zoom range.

-nikkor 18mm
+Nikkor 18mm

 AF-D